davidlidebrandt/milestone-project-3/README.md

 the Python code throughout the project.

 * The responsiveness was tested by simulating a vide variety of devices such as phones, tablets and desktops using the Chrome DevTools and http://whatismyscreenresolution.net/multi-screen-test.
+The sites look well down to 320 pixels wide.

 * The site was tested on three different browsers: Google Chrome, Mozilla Firefox and Microsoft Edge.